Brand Colours - Picking the Perfect Palette

 Analogous:

-Analogous palettes are composed of the colors that sit next to each other on the color wheel.
-They are usually either all cool colors (such as blues and greens) or all warm colors (such as oranges and reds).
+Analogous palettes are composed of the colours that sit next to each other on the colour wheel.
+They are usually either all cool colours (such as blues and greens) or all warm colours (such as oranges and reds).

 Analogous color palette